Armour/Multiplayer-FPS/README.md

 Use the action of jumping to jump in the game.
 I use offset of right foot’s skeleton node on the z-axis to recognize jumping.
 If the offset reaches a critical value, I recognize the action as jumping.

     * **View Rotation**:
 Use right hand as a virtual mouse to control the camera rotation.
-I record the initial position of left hand as the initial position of a mouse.
+I record the initial position of left hand as the initial position of the mouse.
 Then recognize the camera rotation by left hand’s offset.

     * <img src="Images/skeleton_overview.png" style="width:110px"> </img><img src="Images/shooting.png" style="width:134px"></img> <img src="Images/jumping.png" style="width:122px"> </img><img src="Images/rotation.png" style="width:156px"></img>